 You are eligible for the plan if you are a registered student of the School who actively attends classes at the School for at least 31 days after the date your coverage begins.
-Home study, correspondence, and online courses, and other do not fulfill the eligibility requirements that you actively attend classes, except during extenuating circumstances as defined by the university and with the approval of the university.
+Home study and correspondence courses do not fulfill the eligibility requirements that you actively attend classes, except during extenuating circumstances as defined by the university and with the approval of the university.

-All International students, and all domestic students are required to enroll in this plan unless proof of comparable coverage is provided to the School.
+All International students and all domestic students are required to enroll in this plan unless proof of comparable coverage is provided to the School.

 When you first apply for the plan, you will be given the opportunity to cover your eligible family members.